AccelNA/timeLogs/security.md

 In this file we created an object for _jwt-simple_.
 Then we creating a object which contains user id and user role.
 Here the object name is **payload**.
 The [configuration file](https://github.com/AccelNA/timeLogs/blob/master/Web/js/config/ConfigComp.js) have a secret key.
 This secret key is using for encode operation.

 For generating encrypted key or token, we have used **encode()** function which is inbuild function in jwt package.
 This function accept two parameters, First parameter is user details data.
 Here this information is stored in **payload** object.
 The second parameter is **secret** key.

+The secrete key available in config.js file is as follows

+    ConfigComp = {
+          secretKey : 'AnySecretKeyyouCan@Use'
+    }
+    module.exports = ConfigComp;

-These key value gets from config file.
-The function
+These key value gets from config file and encoding function is

     var token   = jwt.encode(payload, secret);

 is generating a token, which is stored in token variable and these value are stored temporarly in cookie.

 In **_app.js_** is handling all the routing operation.
 As already described, In this application have two types of views are rendering.First is ADMIN and second is Employee.
 In **app.js** file, first accept cookie value which is named as **tokengen**.
 This varable contains a encrypted data.
 Then decode these value by